oneapi-src/oneDNN/doc/programming_model/attributes_quantization.md

     \frac{\alpha_{\src} \cdot \alpha_{\weights}(oc)}{\alpha_{\dst}}\f$.

 It is worth mentioning that a user has to prepare quantized weights accordingly.
-For DNNL provides reorders that can perform per-channel scaling:
+For oneDNN provides reorders that can perform per-channel scaling:

 \f[
     \weights_{int8}(oc, ic, kh, kw) =